 In 1943, Sendler joined the Zegota, an underground organization devoted to helping Jewish people escape the Holocaust.
 Under the fake name Jolanta, she was elected to head the Jewish children’s section.

-The smuggled children were then dispersed among friends of the Zegota.
-Some were placed in the care of Christian Polish families, and given Christian names.
+Once outside of the ghetto’s confines, the smuggled children were dispersed among friends of the Zegota.
+Some were placed in the care of Christian Polish families and given Christian names.
 They were also taught Christian prayers and values in case they were tested.

-However, Sendler’s ultimate goal was to keep the children safe until the end of the war, and then return them to their families, so she kept careful records of the children’s whereabouts, new names, and given names.
+Sendler’s ultimate goal was to keep the children safe until the end of the war and then return them to their families, so she kept careful records of the children’s whereabouts, new names, and given names.
 She kept the lists in jars buried underground.

-Sendler even managed to survive being sentenced to death.
-As the Gestapo was bringing her to her execution, fellow members of the Zegota saved her life by bribing the officers.
-Even though her work had almost cost her her life, Sendler returned to work for the Zegota after her escape, under a different name.
+She even managed to survive being sentenced to death.
+As the officers of the Gestapo were bringing her to her execution, fellow members of the Zegota saved her life with a last minute bribe.

 After the war, Irena Sendler continued helping people by taking a job as a nurse.
-Despite working, she still attempted to make good on her promise to return the children to their families but learned that almost all of the families had been killed at the Treblinka concentration camp, or were missing.
+Despite the demands of her job, she still attempted to make good on her promise to return the children to their families.
+Sadly, she learned that almost all of the families had been killed at the Treblinka concentration camp or were missing.

-For her efforts, Sendler was recognized as one of the Polish Righteous Among the Nations, an award for outstanding citizens begun in 1963.
-However she was unable to travel to Israel to receive it because of travel restrictions imposed by Poland’s communist government.
-She finally was able to accept it in 1983.
+For her efforts, Sendler was recognized by the state of Israel as one of the Righteous Among the Nations, an award created in 1963 for outstanding citizens.
+She was initially unable to go to Israel to receive it because of travel restrictions imposed by Poland’s communist government — but finally, in 1983, the award made it to her.

 Though she’s received countless other awards, Irena Sendler has remained humble about her contribution to the Jewish community.